Insight into your complaint

 In practice, a psychodiagnostic test examination will be in order to gain clearer insight into the nature of the complaints and problems mentioned and the underlying personality traits.
 Such an examination research implies that you typically fill out several questionnaires at home.

-Together with the letter of affirmation for the first intake interview, each client is sent a Young Schema Questionnaire (YSQ).
-This questionnaire was designed to make the intake interview more effective.
-If problems are more complicated or when the intake interview provides no sufficient clarity, you will be asked to fill out the Minnesota Multiphasic Personality Inventory-2 (MMPI-2).
+For test research the Minnesota Multiphasic Personality Inventory-2 (MMPI-2) is usualy used.
 The MMPI-2 is a broad spectrum evidence-based psychodiagnostic test for personality problems, problems that are experienced consciously and those arising from one’s unconscious perception.
 The MMPI-2 measures slight mental health problems to severe psychiatric problems*.
 For more intense examination of personality traits, the SCID-5-PD can additionally be taken.
 We also have the facilities to carry out neuropsychological tests if neuropsychological problems are suspected.
 Neuropsychological testing can be done.
 An intelligence, autism and AD(H)D-examination can also be done.

 *Repeated MMPI-2 and possibly additional tests will help us determine exactly what progress has been made and what progress still needs to be made.